ITV Wales & West: Identity

 On Monday 8 March 1999, HTV introduced what would be its last in-house presentation package, featuring the camera panning over the HTV logo in dark blue against a bright yellow background and accompanied by two remixes to its predecessor (although the tune from the previous ident was used on some occasions).
 Nine months later, HTV, as part of UNM, adopted the second ITV generic look based on the theme of 'Hearts'.
 However, when UNM was merged into Granada, the broadcasting arm of HTV was sold to Carlton to comply with competition laws.
-As a result, from 2 July 2001 HTV adopted, in part, Carlton's star branding.
+As a result, from 2 July 2001, HTV adopted, in part, Carlton's star branding.
 The resultant idents featured Carlton's 'Star' opening films, before the screen flashed white, drawing back to become the 'V' in the HTV logo against the spinning hearts background as used previously.

 When Granada and Carlton introduced national ITV1 branding to all stations in England and Wales on 28 October 2002, the HTV channel identity ceased to be used for presentation.
 It was replaced by the on-screen name ITV1 Wales and ITV1 West of England.
 ITV1 Wales still used a variation of the generic theme, with the name Wales consistently present under the ITV1 logo.
 ITV1 West of England's regional identity was gradually phased out from 2002 onward.
 Originally, prior to regional programming, an ident featuring the celebrity package was used, with an ITV1 logo placed above a small West of England caption to the left of the screen.
-In 2004, the regional idents changed to four coloured cubes are seen dotted around a regional scene, with an ITV1 logo and ITV1 for the West of England caption in the bottom right corner.
-This was replaced in October 2004 by a national ident, consisting of three small ITV cubes above a large '1' cube, with the caption West below.
+On 1 December 2003, the regional idents changed to four coloured cubes are seen dotted around a regional scene, with an ITV1 logo and ITV1 for the West of England caption in the bottom right corner.
+This was replaced on 1 November 2004 by a national ident, consisting of three small ITV cubes above a large '1' cube, with the caption West below.
 This was one of the last idents for ITV West, as regional idents were abandoned soon after, with the exception of Wales.
-The HTV brand was retained for local News programmes until Granada and Carlton merged on 2 February 2004 to create ITV plc.
-The Carlton name appeared on endboards from 2001 until 2004, when it was replaced by a generic ITV Wales or ITV West endboard.
+The HTV brand was retained for local news programmes until Granada and Carlton merged on 2 February 2004 to create ITV plc.
+The Carlton name also appeared on endboards from 2001 until 2004, when it was replaced by a generic ITV Wales or ITV West endboard.